bbunny27/pyencryptdecrypt/README.md

 <p>This is a very simple python program that I developed in-between classes to brush up on my Python Skills and also to have a fun little cybersecurity project to show off!</p>
 <p><a href="https://www.youtube.com/watch?v=vsLBErLWBhA&t=444s">This is the video I used for both the idea and the basis of the code.</a></p>
 <p>While this project both Encrypts and Decrypts Text, this could very easily be seperated into two seperate programs that encrypt and decrypt and save a the key to a .txt file.
 I plan on doing this eventually as a second iteration of this project.</p>
+<p>9/11/2023 Update: Just cleaned up some code and added some more noted within the program that allow you to easily tell what's happening.</p>
 <br>
 <h3>The Program:</h3>
 <pre>import random